The Signapse AI Roadmap: Our Journey to Human-Level Sign Language Translation

 Here the translation is still performed by a human, but they can use AI tools to make their task easier.

-Tier 2: Beginning to Make Sense (Our Current Level)
+Tier 2: Beginning to Make Sense

 This is where things start to improve.
 Our AI signer looks photo-realistic, moves fluidly, and uses some facial expressions and mouthings.
 It can sign short phrases and has begun applying sign language grammar, although it still leans heavily on English word order (also known as Sign Supported English – SSE).